TiiQu-Network/QnA_prompt_system/README.md

 # -QnA_Prompt_system
-Customize the prompt of the QnA system to QUTII’s labelling, and help to improve the efficacy and correctness of the QnA questions
+Customize the prompt of the QnA system to QUTII’s labelling, and help to improve the efficacy and correctness of the QnA questions.